The State of Cryptography

 Single package concentration in weak crypto

-commons-codec:commons-codec accounts for 21.6% of all weak crypto downloads (32.1M/month).
+rsa accounts for 39.9% of all weak crypto downloads (403.3M/month).
 Migrating this single dependency away from deprecated algorithms would substantially reduce ecosystem exposure.

 npm has higher weak crypto usage than PyPI